OSU-Bee-Lab/buzzdetect/to-do.md

 ### analyze.py
 * Output confidence score as probability?
     - Apparently, working with raw confidence scores is normal and acceptable; instead of probability, I need to figure out a confidence cutoff that balances false positives/negatives
+* Rewrite to input files from any directory structure (e.g., all WAVs within the input path) and output with a cloned directory structure
+    - Done diddly.
+Takes in all mp3s located in input dir, finds the dirpaths of those mp3s, translates them to dirpaths of the output dir.

 ## Machine Learning Design
 * Make sure you're doing biasing correctly!
 Does the sample from the training set apply to the sample from the field audio?
     - I'm going to call this one done just because I feel comfortable with the biasing at the moment; maybe the biases should shift the prior expectation from rates-in-training to rates-in-field, but rates-in-field can't really be known ahead of time.
+* Re-create training set as mp3 instead of downsampled wav
+    - Well, it's wav, but wav directly from mp3 with minmal processing (only what's needed for yamnet)

 ## Supercomputing
 ### Figure out Teams → OSC file transfer